RAID Data RecoverySAN Data Recovery Service

 A SAN consists of three main components: servers, storage devices, and the SAN fabric.
 The servers are connected to the storage devices via the SAN fabric, a dedicated network that provides high-speed data transfer between servers and storage devices.

 The SAN fabric is typically designed as a redundant, fault-tolerant architecture, ensuring that data can be accessed and stored without interruption.
-The SAN fabric consists of two components: switches and host bus adapters (HBAs).
+The SAN fabric consists of switches and host bus adapters (HBAs).
 SAN switches are used to connect servers and storage devices, while HBAs are used to connect servers to the SAN fabric.

 SANs support multiple protocols for data transfer, including Fibre Channel (FC), iSCSI, and Fibre Channel over Ethernet (FCoE).
-Fibre Channel is the most common protocol used in SANs and provides high-speed data transfer rates of up to 16Gbps. iSCSI is a protocol that enables SANs to run over Ethernet networks, making SANs more affordable and easier to manage.
-FCoE is a protocol that enables Fibre Channels to run over Ethernet networks.
+Fibre Channel is the most common protocol used in SANs and provides high-speed data transfer rates of up to 16Gbps.

 Benefits of Storage Area Networks